nepos/logger/README.md

 - Make compatible with Node and use it there
 - Remove dependencies like lodash, window, Raven and jasmine
 - Extract tests also
+- Add version
+- Introduce DEV branch
+- Control the mute from outside, like NODE_ENV or localstorage configuration